 Veterans with incomes in the approved income range (varies by county and household size)

-Hunting and Fishing Privileges: Fishing and hunting licenses are not required for disabled Veterans receiving 10% or greater service-connected compensation, or total disability pension benefits.
+Hunting and Fishing Privileges: Fishing and hunting licenses are not required for disabled Veterans (resident or non-resident) receiving 10% or greater service-connected compensation, or total disability pension benefits.
 You are also exempt from purchasing a Habitat stamp.
 To acquire a permit, contact your local Veterans Service office.